aws/aws-app-mesh-examples/walkthroughs/howto-external-traffic/README.md

 ```

 ## Frequently Asked Questions
+### 1. Can I model the external service as a HTTP backend or a TCP backend?
+The external service can be modeled as either HTTP or TCP backend depends on the use cases.

+If the external service uses HTTP protocol for communication, then it can be modeled as either HTTP or TCP backend.
+If the external service uses HTTPS/TCP protocol, you can only model it as a TCP backend.

-### 1. Can I configure multiple external services for the same mesh?
+### 2. Can I configure multiple external services for the same mesh?
-With egress filter set to ``ALLOW_ALL``, you don't need to configure any external services because the mesh will allow all outgoing traffic.
+With egress filter set to ``ALLOW_ALL``, you don't need to configure any external services because the mesh will allow all outgoing traffic by default.

+With egress filter set to ``DROP_ALL``, this depends on the situation.
+If you are using HTTP virtual nodes, even sharing the same port, you can do that.
+If you want to model multiple external services as TCP virtual nodes with different ports you can still do that.

-With egress filter set to ``DROP_ALL``, that depends on the situation.
-If you want to model multiple external services as TCP virtual nodes with the same ports, e.g. 443, then you cannot do that.
-Please refer to [the troubleshotting doc](https://docs.aws.amazon.com/app-mesh/latest/userguide/troubleshooting-connectivity.html#ts-connectivity-virtual-node-router) for more detail.
-If these TCP virtual nodes don't share the same port or you are using HTTP virtual nodes, even sharing the same port, you can do that.
+If you want to model multiple external services as TCP virtual nodes with the same ports, e.g. 443, then you cannot directly do that.
+Please refer to [the troubleshooting doc](https://docs.aws.amazon.com/app-mesh/latest/userguide/troubleshooting-connectivity.html#ts-connectivity-virtual-node-router) for more detail.
+But there is a workaround for this.
+Create a VirtualRouter for the VirtualService linked to an external service (e.g. example.com).
+Assign a unique port number (e.g. 444) to the VirtualRouter.
+On the client (app) side, update the connection to use the VirtualRouter's port (e.g. 444).
+The request will then be redirected to the actual VirtualNode port of the target service (e.g. 443).

+The workaround is also included in this walkthrough.
+Instead of just having ``github.com`` as an external service, this walkthrough also includes a workaround to model ``go.dev`` into the service mesh, while both websites use HTTPS, i.e. 443, as the listening port.
+You can send a request to ``${COLORAPP_ENDPOINT}/external_godev`` to see it working.

+Note that this workaround might need HTTP header manipulation on client side if the destination side uses strict SNI/vHost configurations.
+For more detail please see [this Github issue](https://github.com/aws/aws-app-mesh-roadmap/issues/195).